tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 ```
 {{% /codeblock %}}

-Now navigate to the directory of your instance which is connected to the container by the volume and create a new directory inside of it to be the one connected with your bucket.
-After you can run the following:
+Now, navigate to the directory of your instance, which is connected to the container by the volume and create a new directory inside of it, which will be the one connected with your bucket.
+After that, you can run the following:

 {{% codeblock %}}
 ```bash